Financial Aid Checklist for Incoming Students

 Refunds for Living Expenses

-* Please note that living expense refunds are only issued to students that have completed all the above steps.
+* Please note that living expense refunds are only issued to students who have completed all the above steps.

 1. Go to Federal Federal Student Aid